nadeemmh/nadeemmh.github.io/_posts/2021-02-09-house_prices.md

 The lower the score, the better the accuracy of the model.

-This score placed me at 2580 out of 5158 which is roughly in the middle.
+This score placed me at rank 2580 which is roughly in the middle (5158 total).
 There is room for improvement.

 ### Attempt 2:
 This is the result of the second attempt: